 - Lounge access will be provided only at your departure airport and not on arrival, unless you are connecting to a domestic flight or other qualifying international flight.

-Get access to KLM Crown Lounge and 1,000+ other worldwide locations with Priority Pass - Save 10%!
+Get access to KLM Crown Lounge and 1,000+ airport lounges worldwide with Priority Pass: Save 10%!

-KLM Crown Lounge at Houston, TX - George Bush Intercontinental (IAH) is available to all travelers for a fee.
+KLM Crown Lounge at Houston, TX - George Bush Intercontinental (IAH) welcomes all passengers on a pay-in basis -- no matter which airline you're flying!

 Go to Lounge Pass to complete your booking.